manfredspitze/python-lists-intro/instructions.md

 >
 > * add elements to a Python list
 >
-> * print the elements in a Python list
+> * print individual elements in a Python list

 ### Your Tasks